Example PixelCNC Projects

 8"x5" Slow and Steady.pnc - A simple relief carving style project that employs 3D contouring and 2.5D milling operations.
 The canvas composition comprises several elements that were traced into paths that could then be used to generate some 3D shapes using the Shapes From Paths and Stroke Paths functions.

 6"x6" Skull Fractal Pattern.pnc - A relief carving with an interesting texture.
-This project uses the horizontal milling operation to rough out the workpiece.
-Re-roughing is done with a standard parallel carving operation to bring it closer to shape before finally coming in with a tessellated carving operation for the patterned texture.
+This project uses the 2.5D Offset Milling (aka Horizontal Milling) operation to rough out the workpiece.
+Re-roughing is done with a standard Parallel Carving operation to bring it closer to shape before finally coming in with a Tessellated Carving operation for the patterned texture.

 10"x12" Pirate V-Carve.pnc - An example of a more advanced V-carving produced from a single image.
 Parts of the design are too wide for a 1/2" v-bit to cut by itself.
 A pocket milling operation removes the central material and cleanup of the tiny spots that the endmill can't reach is done in multiple passes with a profile milling operation and the 1/2" v-bit used for the medial-axis carving.

 6"x6" Tree Of Life Relief.pnc - The one-and-only classic PixelCNC relief carving project!
-The original was a black and white image finessed into a 3D-esque depthmap with an image editor before PixelCNC.
-This project has re-created the design using just the original black and white image.
-This circular design is a great use case for the spiral carving operation which is used for both roughing and finishing.
+The original was a black and white image finessed into a 3D-esque depthmap with an image editor before PixelCNC existed.
+The 3D design has been recreated from the original black and white image using PixelCNC's canvas editing functions.
+The circular design is a great use case for Spiral Carving which is used for both roughing and finishing.